Ronald McDonald House

-“You don’t realise how many families actually need support until you’re in the midst of it or you’re with a charity where you see the families come through,” she says.
+“You don’t realise how many families actually need support until you’re in the midst of it.
+Or, if you’re with a charity where you see the families come through,” she says.

 Kenny emigrated to Australia from Belfast 43 years ago.
-He met Margaret at the post office (he spent his working life with Australia Post) shortly after arriving in Australia and they have been together ever since.
-Despite the decades spent in Australia, Kenny has retained his strong Irish accent which he puts to good use as he explains his eye-catching red and white striped socks are in fact Ronald McDonald House Silly Socks.
+He met Margaret at the post office (he spent his working life with Australia Post) shortly after arriving in Australia.
+They have been together ever since.
+Despite the decades spent in Australia, Kenny has retained his strong Irish accent.
+He puts it to good use, explaining his eye-catching red and white striped socks are Ronald McDonald House Silly Socks.